A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense

-Colored solid lines on Fig. \ref{fig:evodistance} give the median galaxy properties per mass bin as a function of the distance to the cluster center.
-The dashed and dotted black lines indicate the virial and zero velocity radii of the cluster.
-From black to yellow galaxies are heavier and heavier.
-The filled red circle stands for M87 simulated counterpart.

-The youngest galaxies are those of intermediate size\footnote{Note that this is roughly the Milky-Way size.} and they are not within the cluster core.
-We find back the fact that galaxies in the cluster tend to be on average older than those outside whatever their mass is.
-Galaxies in the cluster are quenched or alternatively they have a low, if not null especially for the lowest mass galaxies, sSFR whatever their mass.
-Star forming galaxies indeed tend to avoid the cluster center \citep{2003AJ....126.2662D}\footnote{{Galaxy morphology is indeed known to correlate strongly with star formation activity, with late-type galaxies typically being star-forming and early-type systems predominantly quiescent.}}.
-The sSFR starts to increase, or be not null, in the outskirt, again more specifically for the lowest mass galaxies, confirming that the smallest galaxies undergo a transformation before entering the virial radius of the cluster.
-Galaxy metallicity is quasi constant with the cluster-centric distance, and with values in agreement with results from \citet{2011MNRAS.416.1996R} shown with the short orange dotted lines in the cluster core.
+The youngest galaxies are those of intermediate size\footnote{This is roughly the Milky-Way size.} and they are not within the cluster core.
+We recover that galaxies in the cluster tend to be on average older than those outside whatever their mass is.
+Galaxies in the cluster are quenched or alternatively they have a low, if not null especially for the lowest-mass galaxies, sSFR whatever their mass.
+Star-forming galaxies indeed tend to avoid the cluster center \citep{2003AJ....126.2662D}\footnote{{Galaxy morphology is indeed known to correlate strongly with star formation activity, with late-type galaxies typically being star-forming and early-type systems predominantly quiescent.}}.
+The sSFR starts to increase, or be not null, in the outskirts, again more specifically for the lowest-mass galaxies, confirming that the smallest galaxies undergo a transformation before entering the virial radius of the cluster.
+Galaxy metallicity is quasi constant with the cluster-centric distance, and with values in agreement with results from \citet{2011MNRAS.416.1996R} shown with the short dotted orange lines in the cluster core.
 The correlation mass - metallicity is recovered: the more massive a galaxy is the more metal rich it is.
-Note that \citet{2002AJ....123.1807G} showed that all the galaxy population segregations break at distances larger than the virial radius, here we observe indeed breaks mostly in the outskirt, namely in between the virial and zero velocity radii. \\
+We note that \citet{2002AJ....123.1807G} showed that all the galaxy population segregations break at distances larger than the virial radius, here we observe breaks mostly in the outskirts, specifically between the virial and zero-velocity radii.